malfattti/garden/Decadent Love.md

 	  - focus on courtship and the fifth edition
 	  - Our Lady is so based in the decadent community
 	  - the fifth edition is not decadet figures directly
-	  - in the transition take account of the difference. acknowledge these are characters that belong to a very different environment. he is a liminal character, he is not fully one of them either
+	  - in the transition take account of the difference. acknowledge these are characters that belong to a very different environment.
+Hastings: he is a liminal character, he is not fully one of them either
 	  - situation of Chamber's text: tick the decadent box
 	  - fifth edition: fin de siecle character (artistic and intelectual freedom).
 		  - belongs to decadence but he is not a decadent figure. he benefits from the decadent movement. enjoying the intelectual freedom without being a Dorian Gray character